 First off, the electric eel is a misnomer as they aren’t actually eels at all, but rather a member of the knife fish family.
-Electric eels are one of 500 types of fish that are able to produce electrical currents.
+Electric eels are 1 of 500 types of fish that are able to produce electrical currents.
 They live in shallow, muddy areas of the Amazon and Orinoco rivers in South America.
 These creatures are not protected and they are listed as Least Concern, by the IUCN.
-Read more on these shocking critters and don’t forget to share and comment!

 First the Stats…